 Why does video sync matter in mimoLive?

 If you use different hardware devices for video they may not be in sync in mimoLive because of different latency of the video signals.
 The sync between video is essential to any video production.
-Your audience will notice if you switch from one video source to another if they are showing the same content.
+Your audience will notice if you switch from one video source to another if they are representing the same time.

 The problem of different video delays arises from the fact that video cameras models tend to have different latency in the signal because of buffering and the complex compression process of the video signal.
+Different video capture devices are also having different video latencies.
 We need to make sure in mimoLive to sync back video of different cameras to accomplish the perfect experience for your audience.

 There are two ways to fix this sync problem:

-- You need delay the individual video signals in mimoLive to the longest delay of all video sources.
+- You can delay the individual video signals with a video filter in mimoLive to the longest delay of all video sources.

 Use the Video Sync Meter layer to measure the signal difference and get back in sync

-We designed a layer called “Video Sync Meter” that will help you in figure out which of your video signals is earlier than another and needs added a delay.
+We designed a layer called “Video Sync Meter” that will help you in figure out which one of two video signals is earlier than another and needs added a delay.

 - Open the document in mimoLive which you use to produce your video.